typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 If you go to the _Authentication_ tab in the Supabase side nav, you can create a new user.
 Using the new user profile, go to the Supabase _Table Editor_ and manually add new rows to the _products_ table.

-The net.http_post function provides a direct method for posting to Typesense.
+The net.http_post function is just one means for posting to Typesense directly.
 However, it has a significant limitation: it only supports JSON as the *Content-Type*, whereas Typesense requires NDJSON compatibility.
 Fortunately, JSON and NDJSON are functionally equivalent when dealing with a single row.
 As a result, the code below will work when it only has to send one row from PostgreSQL to Typesense.

 #### Naive Attempt to Connect to Typesense